Austria is a perfect blend of urban areas and nature.

 TERRORISM RISK : LOW

-Terrorism imposes a great treat worldwide and tourists should always be careful when potentially dangerous situations occur.
+Terrorism is a great treat worldwide and tourists should always be careful when potentially dangerous situations occur.
 However, there has been only one potential attack in Austria that was prevented in a timely manner, so there was no harm done to anyone.

 SCAMS RISK : MEDIUM